Article Open Access http://dx.doi.org/10.26855/jsfa.2018.02.003

 Stem End Rind Breakdown Of Citrus Fruit A New Postharvest Physiological Disorder Of Lemon Fruit In Tucuman (Argentina)

-How to cite this paper: Torres Leal, G.J., et al. (2018) Stem End Rind Breakdown Of Citrus Fruit A New Postharvest Physiological Disorder Of Lemon Fruit In Tucuman (Argentina).
-The Journal of the Science of Food and Agriculture, 2(2), 40-44.
+How to cite this paper: Torres Leal, G.J., Velazquez, P.D., Carbajo, M.S., Farías, M.F., Pedraza, R. (2018).
+Stem End Rind Breakdown Of Citrus Fruit A New Postharvest Physiological Disorder Of Lemon Fruit In Tucuman (Argentina).
+International Journal of Food Science and Agriculture, 2(2), 40-44.